 Fort Custer Recreation Area is a 7.3 mile moderately trafficked loop trail located near Charleston Twp, Michigan and is rated as moderate.
-The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible from April until October.
+The trail is primarily used for hiking, walking, horses, and mountain biking and is best used from April until October.
 Horses are also able to use this trail.

 Very easily manageable trail in southwest Michigan.
 Be careful when hiking as mountain bikers frequent the loop.
 A great loop to get outside and enjoy a Saturday or Sunday afternoon.